AionSystem/SOVEREIGN-TRACE-PROTOCOL/PRINCIPLES.md

 the international human rights basis for the authorship and attribution protections claimed in this repository's legal files.

+**Article 29 — Limitations**
+> "In the exercise of his rights and freedoms, everyone shall be
+> subject only to such limitations as are determined by law solely
+> for the purpose of securing due recognition and respect for the
+> rights and freedoms of others."

+This project’s exercise of Article 19 rights is subject to lawful limitations, including defamation, trade secret, and national security laws.
+The author does not claim immunity from such limitations.

 **ICCPR Article 19 — International Covenant on Civil and Political Rights** Ratified by 173 states.
 Protects the right to impart information including through the internet.
 Publication of AI performance data